Quasi-Monte Carlo methods for lattice systems: a first look

+If $f_{T}$ is the effective part of a function exhibiting low-effective dimension in superposition or truncation sense, then the second error term in the right hand side of \eqref{errorsplit} represents the integration error over the \textit{rest function} $f-f_{T}$ having a relatively small variance.
+For many practical applications, the second error term in \eqref{errorsplit} is believed to be so small that can be neglected (see \cite{Wang_Sloan_05}).

-for $u=\{1,\dots,l\}, \; l=1,2,\dots$, using MC or QMC, until the proportion of variance defining the effective dimension is reached.
-In many applications, the proportion value is usually taken as $p=0.99$.
-For problems exhibiting low \textit{effective dimensions} with an effective part of the function belonging to the weighted tensor product Sobolev space, one can expect that QMC methods outperform MC for high--dimensional integration.
-If the truncation effective dimension is small, than few variables are important for sampling.
-If the superposition effective dimension is small, say $d_s=2 \text{ or maybe } d=3$, than some QMC sequences are also expected to outperform MC, because they can exhibit more equidistributed low dimensional projections than MC.\\ The ordering of the variables of the integrand is important for achieving a reduction of the effective dimension in the truncation sense $d_t$, and usually affects the performance of QMC in practice.
-Sensitivity indices usually help to order the variables in a convenient way for integration.
+If the truncation effective dimension is small, then few variables are important for sampling.
+If the superposition effective dimension is small, say $d_s$ equals $2,3 \text{ or maybe } 4$, then some QMC sequences and their randomizations are also expected to outperform MC, because they can exhibit much better equidistributed low-dimensional projections than MC (see \cite{Wang_Sloan_05},\cite{WILM:WILM10056}).\\ The ordering of the variables of the integrand is important for achieving a reduction of the effective dimension in the truncation sense $d_t$, and usually affects the performance of QMC and their randomizations in practice.
+Sensitivity indices usually help to order the variables in a convenient way for integration with QMC.